 - Treatments such as heat, ice, electric stimulation and ultrasound will be used when needed.
 The emphasis is on rehabilitation and return of motion through specifically tailored programs.

-- Chiropractic care can reduce your pain associated with your TMJ either when used alone or in addition to other treatment methods.
+- Chiropractic care can reduce the pain associated with your TMJ either when used alone or in addition to other treatment methods.

 - Pain is eased when the misalignment between your spine and nervous system is corrected.

-- Adjustments can help relax your muscles, adjust your joints and chiropractors can use specific trigger points to accurately reposition your jaw.
-A trigger point feels like a knot or knots and can be painful when pressure is applied to them, even twitch in response to the pressure.
+- Adjustments can help relax your muscles, and adjust your joints and chiropractors can use specific trigger points to accurately reposition your jaw.
+A trigger point feels like a knot and can be painful when pressure is applied to them, even twitching in response to the pressure.
 They are made up of very sensitive muscle fibres.

-- Chiropractic treatment can not only treat the short term pain but also prevent your TMJ from returning.
+- Chiropractic treatment can not only treat short-term pain but also prevent your TMJ from returning.

 If you’re experiencing pain that is associated with TMJ, there is a way out!
 There is no need to live with the pain.
 It’s imperative to correct the problem, not just treat the pain.